ibm-cloud-docs/EventStreams/quick_setup_guide.md

 A 202 (Accepted) status code is returned if the REST API accepts the delete request or status code 422 (Unprocessable Entity) if the delete request is rejected.
-If a delete request is rejected then the body of the HTTP response will contain a [JSON object](#information-returned-when-a-request-fails) which provides additional information about why the request was rejected.
+If a delete request is rejected, the body of the HTTP response contains a [JSON object](#information-returned-when-a-request-fails) which provides additional information about why the request was rejected.

 Kafka deletes topics asynchronously.
-Deleted topics may still appear in the response to a [list topics request](#listing-kafka-topics) for a short period of time after the completion of a REST request to delete the topic.
+Deleted topics can still appear in the response to a [list topics request](#listing-kafka-topics) for a short period of time after the completion of a REST request to delete the topic.